GallTech/rag-lab/README.md

 ## Lab Configuration Versions

 This is a lab environment, where the goal is not just to build a functioning RAG pipeline, but to study and understand the impact of each component over time.
-While Git handles source control, this configuration matrix is designed to track the experimental state of each part of the system — hopefully ensuring reproducibility, meaningful comparisons, and long-term learning.
+While Git handles general code source control, this configuration matrix is designed to track the experimental state of each part of the system — hopefully ensuring reproducibility, meaningful comparisons, and long-term learning.

-Every configuration parameter listed here directly affects pipeline behavior or output quality.
-When any of these change, a new version should be created, and results should be evaluated accordingly.
+Each major pipeline script (e.g. chunking, embedding) includes a # version: tag and log execution metadata when run with the --track flag.
+Logged metadata includes script version, Git commit hash, and relevant configuration parameters (e.g. chunk size, splitter type, embedding model).

+Each major component will have its own dedicated logging table in PostgreSQL to support analysis and reproducibility.
+External dependencies (e.g. embedding model, retrieval LLM) will be tracked manually.

+This system allows the lab to correlate changes in pipeline configuration with performance outcomes.

 | Category             | Parameter / Element                                     | Why It Matters                                                | Current Version |
 |----------------------|---------------------------------------------------------|----------------------------------------------------------------|-----------------|